 Taste: Those tropical fruits again, particularly pineapple.
 More honey.
 Subtle sherry contribution.
 Lovely texture – nice oily quality.
 Malty.
 Shortbread and tablet!

-I’ve always tried to champion the drams that I think offer good value for money and with The Speysiders, Murray McDavid have produced exactly that, a dram where the quality is high and the price relatively low.
+I’ve always tried to champion the drams that I think offer good value for money and with The Speysiders, Murray McDavid has produced exactly that, a dram where the quality is high and the price relatively low.
 Great start.
 Proof that crowd-pleasing Speyside whisky doesn’t have to be bland or watered down to 40%.

 Rìgh Seumas II 10 Year Old “Crafted Blend” @ 50%